 Herbs for inflammation

-Discuss any possible use of herbal supplements with a doctor.
+Discuss any possible use of herbal supplements as natural remedies with a doctor.

 There are several foods that can have been shown to help reduce the risk of inflammation, including:

 Avoid eating foods that aggravate inflammation, including:

 white bread, pastry, and other foods that contain refined carbohydrates

 While these dietary solutions do not alone hold the key to controlling inflammation, they can help prime the immune system to react in a measured way.